Skip to content

 The full list of Identifiers should be displayed again.

 You will now be checking the status for 3 more identifiers to ensure the App Group is configured to use the Loop App Group.
-You must add or confirm the App Group for these 3 identifiers:
+You must add or confirm the App Group for these 3 identifiers (for released code):

 NAME IDENTIFIER